I agree with the terms and conditions.

 Please visit the

 Commissary web pages for more information regarding on-base shopping on Okinawa.
-While in 14-day ROM, newcomers can utilize the UShop Camp Foster Local Service Program to purchase items from the local commissary.
+While in ROM, newcomers can request Sponsor's assistance with ordering groceries through Commissary CLICK2GO online ordering program.

 Defense Finance and Accounting Service (DFAS) provides payment services and support for the DoD to include the MyPay website and paying all DoD military and civilian personnel, retirees and annuitants, as well as DoD contractors and vendors.